simshadows/solves/README.md

 **Currently in the very early prototyping stage.**

+## Honours Thesis

+This project was started for an honours thesis.
+This can be viewed at <https://github.com/simshadows/solves-thesis>.

 ## License

 Unless specified, all original source code is licensed under the [*GNU Affero General Public License v3.0 (AGPL-3.0-only)*](https://www.gnu.org/licenses/agpl-3.0.en.html).